h2oai/wave/website/docs/_start_q.md

-To start the Wave server, simply open a new terminal window execute `wave`.
+To start the Wave server, simply open a new terminal window execute `wave` (or `wave.exe` on Windows).

 ```shell
 cd $HOME/wave